Sailauf: Subdivisions

 In addition the hamlet Weiberhof is part of Sailauf.
 It consists of an industrial area near the Bundesautobahn 3 and the Schloss Weyberhöfe.
 Moreover, the municipal territory includes 19 small exclaves to the northeast (see map) surrounded by the Sailaufer Forst.

-Neighbouring communities
+Neighbouring municipalities

 Sailauf borders on (from the north, clockwise): Blankenbach, Sommerkahl, the unincorporated area Sailaufer Forst, Laufach, Bessenbach and Hösbach.

 History

 Sailauf is among the Vorspessart's oldest settlements.
 As early as 1089, the original parish church in the upper Aschaff valley stood here.